 Note: For Not Delivered emails, a green arrow pointing down shows that your undelivered rate has improved.

 The Your reviews card gives you an overview of your new reviews for the specified period, broken down by total reviews, verified reviews, response rate, and organic reviews.
-Beneath the number of reviews and response rates, you can also see metrics about your review rates over the selected period.
+You can see the number of reviews and if the number has increased or decreased since the selected period.
 Green arrows show an improvement, and red arrows indicate that the performance has gotten worse.

 There is also a report that shows you your star distribution.